hpssjellis/maker101/ml-kit-nano-33-ble-sense-examples/README.md

 3. [a03a-color-data-forwarder.ino](a03a-color-data-forwarder.ino)
   [a03b-color-as-raw-sensor.ino](a03b-color-as-raw-sensor.ino)
-  same as the accelerometer above but this time using raw color RGB data.
+ Same as the accelerometer above but this time using raw color RGB data.
 Makes the transition to any 3 raw sensors.

 4. [a04a-one-sensor-proximity-data-forwarder.ino](a04a-one-sensor-proximity-data-forwarder.ino)